flame-hashira/Algorithms/README.md

-## Sorting Algorithms Implementation
+##Algorithms Implementation

-This repository contains all the sorting programs assigned to me in my College Semester.
+This repository contains all the algorithm implementations assigned to me in my College Semester.